Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 ## Open Clarification

 - Is partyID ok for the subscribers ok to be returned?
-- Should eventTime be set by event component or publisher
-- Would it be ok to cap the response from feed for the latest second or two to reduce the change for loosing events?
+- Would it be ok to cap the response from feed for the latest second or two to reduce the change for loosing events because of timing an paralell events.

 ## Other event concepts in the platform